You can host Exalate for Salesforce on your own server. To do so, you need to install Exalate on Docker.

 with the following setting:

-# exalate is the name of the database on the postgres instance # SALESFORCENODE_PG_DB=exalate?gssEncMode=disable
+# in this example 'exalate' is the name of the database on the postgres instance # SALESFORCENODE_PG_DB=exalate?gssEncMode=disable

 2. Ensure that a correct database is setup using a createdb.sh